Religious Studies at the University of Vienna

 In 1974, coming from the University of Hamburg, Anton Vorbichler (1921–1999; he was a student of Paul Schebesta [1887–1967] in the tradition of Wilhelm Schmidt), an Africanist and ethnologist of religion, and a member of the Steyler Missionaries, was appointed Chair in Religious Studies.
 He also taught at the Missionshaus St. Gabriel (Mödling).
 His scholarly interests focused on religious traditions in Central Africa, theory of sacrifice, and the documentation of Nilo-Saharan languages (specifically, languages within the Central Sudanic group).
 Due to illness, Vorbichler had to retire early, in 1985.
 He wanted to spend his time as emeritus for further analysis of his records on Central African languages; however, this was possible only to a very limited extent because of his declining health.
 His scholarly estate is held at the Phonogrammarchiv of the Austrian Academy of Sciences and awaits thorough exploration.
 During the following vacancy, Thomas Immoos (1918–2001), a German Philologist and East Asianist, and Professor at Sophia University (Tōkyō), became Visiting Professor at the Department from March 1986 until February 1987.
 In December 1986, the philosopher and Religious Studies scholar Johann Figl (b.
 1945) eventually filled the position of Professor of Religious Studies at the Department.
 His scholarly interests included secularisation and fundamentalism, Buddhism in the West, new religious movements, religious mysticism, and, in particular, atheism and Nietzsche research (cf. the critical edition Nietzsche Werke: Kritische Gesamtausgabe, published by de Gruyter).

 On November 29, 1996, Figl founded the Österreichische Gesellschaft für Religionswissenschaft (ÖGRW; Austrian Society for Religious Studies) in Vienna.
 An important objective of the society was the creation of an independent Religious Studies degree programme at the University of Vienna.
 The successful implementation of this initiative was mainly owed to the untiring efforts and administrative perseverance of Hans Gerald Hödl (b.
-1959; member of staff at the Department since 1989 and Associate Professor since 2009).
+1959; member of staff at the Department since 1989 and Associate Professor from 2008 until his retirement in 2024).
 The diploma programme in Religious Studies was launched in 1999, allowing students for the first time to pursue such a degree specialisation at an Austrian university.
 The publication of the Handbuch Religionswissenschaft: Religionen und ihre zentralen Themen (Handbook of Religious Studies: Religions and Their Central Issues, published by Tyrolia in 2003)—a collaborative work of both the Department’s staff and renowned local and international specialists—enabled Figl qua editor to direct attention within the scholarly community and the public to Vienna’s Religious Studies Department.
 In June 2013, Figl concluded his career with the farewell lecture Spirituelle Lebensorientierungen: Erfahrungen in der Begegnung mit Religionen (Spiritual Orientations in Life: Experiences from the Encounter with Religions), retiring in September 2013.